 Afterwards, I was brought to my seat and my hair was blow-dried by one of the salon's staff.
 She paid attention to my hair and asked where I had it permed.
 I gleefully told her that I had the curls since birth teeeheee.
 That was actually the second time I was asked by a salon staff where I got a perm, first was in Azta Urban Salon.
 (Read the story here.^^)

-| My longer hair and curls on some random day and minutes before the haircut, for everyone's reference PLEASE DON'T MIND MY FACE IN BOTH SHOTS^^ |
+My longer hair and curls on some random day and

 I was given some hair magazines so I can have a photo reference of the cut that I want.
 I flipped through each magazine while being entertained with stories and salon trivia by the staff who blow-dried my hair and a co-staff.

 Finally, it was time for my haircut.
-A Korean man approached and checked my hair.
+A Japanese man approached and checked my hair.
 Known as Mr. Shin, he's the owner of Beauty Brick who always sees to it that he personally attends to each client.
 Unfortunately, I couldn't talk to him directly because he speaks Japanese.
 But thanks to a Filipina assistant who translated for him, communication was made possible.
 Whew!:)

 I showed Mr. Shin the photo of my preferred cut but he commented (through his assistant) that the cut I chose will not work for me because of my natural curls.
 So I told him (through his assistant as well) that I will just entrust my hair to him and leave everything to his discretion.
 I was asked if I wanted "blow-dried" or "natural" finish.
 I chose the latter, of course.

-| Mr. Shin at work. |
+Mr. Shin at work.

 The snipping, shaping and styling of my crowning glory were done in less than 30 minutes.
 Yes, that fast!
 It ended up, however, looking blow-dried even if I asked for the natural finish.
 Here's the "right-after-stepping-out-of-the-salon" photo of my new hair.
 For some reason, my photo was taken against a black background, sorrrrrrrrrrreeeeee!T_T

 Anyway, here's a clearer photo of my new hair taken less than 3 days after my Beauty Brick visit - already washed, shampooed and conditioned.
-I somehow managed to style my hair in such a way that the curls are defines and yet tamed, at least in my opinion hahaha :) I MISS MY LONG HAIR THOUGH...but that's another story.
+I somehow managed to style my hair in such a way that the curls are defined and yet tamed, at least in my opinion hahaha :) I MISS MY LONG HAIR THOUGH...but that's another story.

 After settling the bill (cash basis only as Beauty Brick does not accept credit card payments), we headed to the door and the staff thanked us again in chorus.
 A big check for customer service!:)